svn2github/akismet/trunk/readme.txt

 * Fixed a bug that could prevent some users from connecting Akismet via their Jetpack connection.
 * Ensured that any pending Akismet-related events are unscheduled if the plugin is deactivated.
+* Allow some JavaScript to be run asynchronously to avoid affecting page render speeds.

 = 4.0 =
 *Release Date - 19 September 2017*